ONLINE HELP

 END

-Reading a bar code in a WEBDEV site
+Reading a bar code in a WEBDEV website

 Reading a bar code in an Android application